Joystream/pioneer/packages/server/README.md

 It is composed of 3 parts:

 - A script which aggregate notifications for each registered member based on events available in the [query node](https://query.joystream.org/graphql).
 Then email the notifications to the associated members.
-- A GraphQL API server to register members in the database, save their preferences, check there notifications...
+- A GraphQL API server to register members in the database, customize the default notification behavior, check members notifications...
 - A PostgreSQL database which maps existing Joystream memberships by id to a name, an email, subscription preferences, and notifications.
 It also keeps tracks of the latest query node event processed by the notify script.

 ## Quick Start